 Training and development

-In 2015, we invested about $335 million in training and development, providing more than 600,000 training days for our employees and joint-venture partners.
-We focused on growing our leadership capability, improving skills in technical, safety and commercial areas, and our expertise in specialist areas such as cultural heritage and indigenous peoples.
+In 2016, we provided 548,000 training days for our employees and joint-venture partners.
+We focused on growing our leadership capability, improving skills in technical, safety and commercial areas, and increasing our expertise in specialist areas such as cultural heritage and indigenous peoples.